NPS Calculator (National Pension System)

 Check PFRDA / CRA portals for current exit and annuity norms.

-Is the pension guaranteed?
+Is the illustrated monthly pension guaranteed?

-Why doesn’t lump sum show 60%?
+Why doesn't lump sum always show sixty percent?